What is TURN?

 You can find more information on editing the Orchid Core properties file in the Orchid Core VMS Installation Guide in the sections "How to Edit a Configuration File in..." for each supported operating system.

-user=USERNAME:PASSWORD # this should match what you used in your Orchid Core configuration file
+# This should match what you used in your Orchid Core configuration file

-no-stun # Disable this to allow coturn to use STUN when possible
+# Disable this if you want to enable STUN behavior when possible

 Please be advised that if your TURN server is open to the internet, you might consider using a firewall to limit access so that the TURN server will only be used to proxy video streams from an Orchid Core server.
 You can also accomplish this through the coturn configuration file instead of, or in addition to, using a firewall by blocking IP addresses using a "denied-peer-ip=" line and then whitelisting the IP addresses of the Orchid Core servers by adding a line similar to the following:

-Click here for the official coturn documentation for further guidance.
+Click here for the official coturn documentation for further guidance on additional configuration options.